-Discover the Island of Jeju, home to UNESCO heritage sites and surrounded by spectacular coastlines, an emerald Isle that delights in every season.
-With flights from Singapore to Jeju via Seoul make sure to put Jeju on your itinearay for your Korean adventure.
+Discover the Island of Jeju, home to UNESCO heritage sites and surrounded by spectacular coastlines, an emerald Isle that delights in every season - perfect for you to put Jeju on your Korean adventuure itinerary.
+Although there are currently no direct flights from Singapore to Jeju, you can still arrive at the island via connecting flights in cities like Hong Kong or Bangkok.

 Situated on the eastern end of Jeju Island, Udo Island was named because it resembles a lying cow.
 It boasts fertile soils, abundant schools of fish, and scenic sights; local heritage (female divers, stone walls, and stone tombs) as well as natural attractions abound on the island, making it a miniature of Jeju Island.
 The island is also full of amenities and tourism outlets: fishing, bike trails, sand massaging, tour submarines and cruises.